bennettslin/yearlings_bobtail_app/transitionNotes.md

     * If slider was touched, lyric and slider animate to default state.
     * Lyric scrolls, verse bars determined.

+* Timeout:
+    * If necessary, wait for scenes to finish selecting..

 * Setup:
     * Only after lyric finishes scrolling, previous presences animate out.
     * Only after presences animate away, cubes shift.
     * Next presences animate in.

 # Song change
-As part of this work, make sure that actor instances render.

 * Breakdown:
     * Curtains close.
 Carousel, lyric, and slider animate out.

+* Timeout:
+    * Wait for songs to finish selecting.

 * Mount:
     * Carousel, lyric, slider update to next data.
-    * Cubes and presences update to next data.
-They do *not* animate in.
+    * Cubes update to blank state.
+They do not animate.
+    * Presences unmount.
+They do not animate.

 * Setup:
     * Curtains part.
 Carousel, lyric, and slider animate in.
+    * Only after, cubes shift.
+    * Presences animate in.